This post is also available in: Español

 Located 55 km southwest of Cologne and 43km away from Bonn, the Bruder Klaus Field Chapel is a remarkable work of religious architecture set at the edge of a field near Mechernich.
-Last fall, we had the chance to stop by during a short one-week road trip around Western Germany.
+Last fall, we had the chance to stop by during a short one-week road trip around the North Rhine-Westphalia region in Germany.

-While doing research online, I found that we would be driving close to the Bruder Klaus Kapelle, a small chapel commissioned by local farmers to the award-winning Swiss architect Peter Zumthor.
-Since it somehow reminded me about the Doorkijkkerk in Belgium, I insisted to make the detour to have a look.
+While doing research online about interesting sites to see along our route, I found that we would be driving close to the Bruder Klaus Kapelle, a small chapel commissioned by local farmers to the award-winning Swiss architect Peter Zumthor.
+Since the experience somewhat reminded me about our visit to the Doorkijkkerk in Belgium, I insisted on making the detour to have a look.
 And I’m glad we did!

 The Story Behind the Bruder Klaus Field Chapel

-About 20 years ago, Hermann-Josef Scheidtweiler and his wife Trudel, the farming couple who commissioned the work, wanted to build a chapel on their land.
-They wanted to dedicate the site to Bruder Klaus, a 15th-century hermit and holy man who is the patron saint of Switzerland and of Germany’s Catholic Rural Communities Movement.
-He also happened to be a favourite of Peter Zumthor’s mother; a happy coincidence that likely influenced his decision to accept the project.
+About 20 years ago, Hermann-Josef Scheidtweiler, the farmer who commissioned the work, was looking into building a chapel on his land to give thanks for the happy life his wife Trudel had led.
+He also wanted to dedicate the site to St. Niklaus von Flüe, also known as Bruder Klaus, a 15th-century hermit and holy man who is the patron saint of Switzerland and of Germany’s Catholic Rural Communities Movement.

-The ambience inside the Bruder Klaus Field Chapel is dark and mystical, a space that is thought-provoking and invites to introspection.
+The ambience inside the Bruder Klaus Field Chapel is dark and mystical.
+It is a space that is thought-provoking and invites to introspection.
 The only elements you’ll find here are a bench, some candles, a sculpture of Bruder Klaus, and not much else.

 For us, the Bruder Klaus chapel was a nice highlight of our road trip.
-It is a construction full of symbolism and was created with great attention to details.
-This is definitely a must for architecture fans.
+It is a construction full of symbolism that features great attention to details.
+This is definitely a must-visit for architecture fans, specially those who like minimal design.

 Know Before You Go